Z-orgs/ParkingApp/README.md

 #Author: dimpDEV & imdev2002

-We are designing the frontend by lazy way.
+We are redesigning the view engine source files by lazy way.